ai-knowledge-hub/deep-dive-analysis-intent-recognition-agent/README.md

 - All secrets (Google Ads developer token, OAuth client, Meta access token/app secret/account ID) now live in `.env`.
 Copy `.env.example`, set the `GOOGLE_ADS_*` and `META_*` variables, and the connectors will pick them up automatically.
 Batch sizes default to 1,000 for Google Ads and 5,000 for Meta (tunable via YAML).
 - Identifiers are automatically normalized and SHA-256 hashed (with optional salt) before leaving your machine.
 In dry-run mode you’ll see the first few hashes in the output so you can confirm the pipeline without transmitting PII.
 - The `AudienceManager` orchestrates connectors (Google Ads + Meta today, LinkedIn/Trade Desk soon).
 The **Sync Audience** button in the Bid Optimizer tab lets you paste identifiers (emails/IDs) and push them via Customer Match / Custom Audiences directly from the UI (dry-run by default).
+- **Personalization & Creative configs** live in `config/activation/personalization.yaml` and `config/activation/creative.yaml`.
+Slots (hero banner, proof bar, etc.), offer rules, and creative brief prompts are all data-driven so you can update experiences without code.
+- `ActivationContext.metadata` now accepts structured hints such as `preferred_channels`, `available_assets`, `creative_history`, and arbitrary personalization snippets.
+The new modules read those keys to choose slots, offers, and creative briefs before any LLM call is made.

 #### Layer 4 How-to Flow
 1. **Intent Analyzer:** Capture structured context and classify the user’s primary intent (required).